pni-creative/style-guide/README.md

 * Avoid using shorthand properties for only one value: `background-color: #ff0000;`, not `background: #ff0000;`
 * Use `//` for comment blocks not `/* */`.
 * Use one space between selector and `{`.
-* Use double colons for pseudo-elements
+* Use double colons for pseudo-elements.
 * Mark todos and action items with `TODO`.  `// TODO: action item`
+* Finish all attributes with a semicolon.

 ## Order
 * Place `@extends` and `@includes` at the top of your declaration list.